 For example, if your goal is to Increase Customer retention rate by 30%, determine what other factors like NPS Score, Average order value, Customer lifetime value serves the above purpose.
 Then, establish some specific, actionable steps to achieve the goal.
-Check various other industrial KPIs at PROFIT

 It is easy for a company to get lost in the scramble of KPIs until it becomes a jumbled mess of information that the user cannot keep straight.
-Use what will be the most fundamentally important information for your particular needs in aligned with organizational OKRs.
+Use what will be the most fundamentally important information for your particular needs in alignment with organizational OKRs.

 - Inspire and engage